KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <h2> Experiments  </h2>
 Experiments were splited into three parts, with each one based on a different semantic segmentation scheme.
-The first one is based on a Random Forest architecture and a set of hand crafted features, the second is based on the concept of transfer learning while the last on is based on a U-NET fully convolutional neural network.
+The first one is based on a Fully Convolutional Neural Network called U-NET, the second approach is based on a Random Forest and a set of hand crafted features while the last one is based on the concept of Transfer Learning using as a backbone the VGG16 model.

 <p align="center">